Expand your mathematical skills and knowledge, and develop master’s-level expertise, with our four-year MMath Mathematics degree.

 You’ll follow the same curriculum as our BSc Mathematics course for the first three years of study, before undertaking a piece of advanced project work in your fourth year.

-The depth and breadth of our MMath Mathematics course allows you to tailor your studies to your interests and career aspirations.
-In your final year, you’ll acquire master’s-level knowledge of applied and pure mathematics.
+The depth and breadth of our MMath Mathematics course allows you to extend your studies and further your knowledge in preparation for postgraduate research studies or employment.
+In your final year, you'll acquire master’s-level knowledge of applied and pure mathematics.

 Choose MMath Mathematics at the University of Reading